 The oral histories on this site explore traditional music and migration from Ireland to the United States and Great Britain in the period c.1945 to 1970.
 The participants featured reflect on many interrelated themes including migration, work, culture, community, social life, and ethnicity.
 The project is part of research for a Ph.D. in History / Digital Arts & Humanities at University College Cork.

-NEW in 2017: The interview with Danny Meehan and related content has been released in conjunction with an article in The Irish Review.
+The interview with Danny Meehan and related content has been released in conjunction with an article in The Irish Review.
+The interview and related content from Kevin Henry was released in conjunction with an article in Éire-Ireland.

 Please note: Other content is currently accessible only with login credentials as I explore publication options.
 Please contact me with any questions.